 - It is highly flexible and modular so it can be delivered the way you want, when you want it, consistent with your firm’s needs, time demands and culture.

 It’s not a cookie-cutter training program.
-We suggest that one two-hour session be held every month.
-If time demands on your professionals are such that two hours per month is too much, then schedule sessions less frequently.
+We suggest that a one-hour session be held every month.
+If time demands on your professionals are such that an hour per month is too much, then schedule sessions less frequently.
 It’s always your judgement call, not ours.